Posts about politics

 In the 1960′s the USA had an unrealistic view of how much studying and learning about science and engineering could do.
 Investing is science and engineering is an extremely wise economic (and cultural) endeavor but it isn’t going to solve all the problems that exist.
 Somehow today we find ourselves with a large number of politically powerful people we take strong anti-science positions.
 These tactics reduce funding and support for beneficial research and are short sited approaches to public administration.
 This is an unfortunate turn of events that is damaging the American economy and will have huge damages going forward.

-Thankfully other countries have seen how wise investing in science and engineering is and have more than taken up the slack create by the anti-science community.
+Thankfully other countries have seen how wise investing in science and engineering is and have more than taken up the slack created by the anti-science community.
 Two favorite tactics of the anti-science leaders is to try and create confusion where there is none and to turn the focus away from serious matters and instead playing silly political games.
 The silly games will draw donors and voters so if they care about those things more than the country and the future of the country it is a sound tactic.
 The damage it causes the country however I would hope would limit the use of such tactics however that has not been the case recently.

 ‘Shrimp On A Treadmill’: The Politics Of ‘Silly’ Studies